pivotal/docs-tap/learning-center/getting-started/learningcenter-operator.md

 The operator when deploying instances of the workshop environments needs to be able to expose them via an external URL for access.
 To define the domain name that can be used as a suffix to hostnames for instances.

-> **Note:** For the custom domain you are using, DNS must have been configured with a wildcard domain to forward all requests for sub domains of the custom domain, to the ingress router of the Kubernetes cluster.
+> **Note:** For the custom domain you are using, DNS must have been configured with a wildcard domain to forward all requests for sub domains of the custom domain to the ingress router of the Kubernetes cluster.

 It is recommended that you avoid using a ``.dev`` domain name as such domain names have a requirement to always use HTTPS and you cannot use HTTP.
 Although you can provide a certificate for secure connections under the domain name for use by Learning Center, this doesn't extend to what a workshop may do.
-By using a ``.dev`` domain name, if workshop instructions have you creating ingresses in Kubernetes using HTTP only, they will not work.
+By using a ``.dev`` domain name, if workshop instructions require you create ingresses in Kubernetes using HTTP only, these will not work.

 > **Note:** If you are running Kubernetes on your local machine using a system like ``minikube`` and you don't have a custom domain name which maps to the IP for the cluster, you can use a ``nip.io`` address.
 For example, if ``minikube ip`` returned ``192.168.64.1``, you could use the 192.168.64.1.nip.io domain.
 Note that you cannot use an address of form ``127.0.0.1.nip.io``, or ``subdomain.localhost``.
-This will cause a failure as internal services when needing to connect to each other, would end up connecting to themselves instead, since the address would resolve to the host loopback address of ``127.0.0.1``.
+This will cause a failure as internal services needing to connect to each other would end up connecting to themselves instead since the address would resolve to the host loopback address of ``127.0.0.1``.

 ### Configuration yaml
 Define the ``ingressDomain`` property on the configuration yaml passed to Tanzu CLI.